HRKU/hrku/README.md

 # 💫 About Me:
-Software Developer with exposure to Full Stack Tech.
+Hi, I'm Hrishikesh a Software developer with exposure to Full Stack Tech.
 Actively exploring cloud technologies.
 Along with hands on experience as a figma designer<br>

 ## 🌐 Socials: